cloudposse/github-action-release-branch-manager/README.md

-Example of workflow that can be added to repository.
+Example of workflow that that will create major release tags.
+To use it, just add this workflow to your `.github/workflows` directory.

 ```yaml
   name: Manager Release Branch